 When turning on PS5 if all you see is a light and no screen, it means that the console can power on but there’s a problem with the software.

-Turn the PS5 off to enter in Safe Mode, here’s how to do it:
+Turn the PS5 off to enter Safe Mode, here’s how to do it:

 - Press and hold the power button for 3 seconds to turn off your console.
 The power indicator will blink for a few moments before turning off.

-- Once the console is off, press and hold the power button again for 7 seconds and release it after second beep sounds.
+- Once the console is off, press and hold the power button again for 7 seconds and release it after the second beep sound.

-- Controller won’t connect to WiFi so use USB cable DS4 and press the PS button on the controller.
+- The controller won’t connect to WiFi so use USB cable DS4 and press the PS button on the controller.

 - From the options choose to reboot the console

 If you can enter into safe mode, it’s good.
 You can try to manually download the PS5 latest version of the system software via a USB drive.

 - Using a PC or Mac, format USB as FAT32 and then create a folder named “PS5” on it.
 Inside that folder, create another folder named “UPDATE“.